isharko/countries-api/README.md

 | name        |   Country Name    | Germany |

 ### Data
-Data is located in `data/countries.json`
+Data is located in `data/countries.json`, but may move to a DB.

 ### Use Cases:
 - [ ] get an alpha3 based on alpha2